illonaaddae/illonaaddae/README.md

 👋 Hi, I'm I'm Illona Addae!
 I’m the Founder and Executive Director. at **Slint Tech** 🎖️ and a software engineer focused on harnessing technology to make significant impacts in the tech industry and building communities that embrace everyone regardless of background or gender.
 I am driven by a vision where women are recognized for their brilliance and impact in tech💪. **1 Timothy‬ ‭4‬:‭12 NIV**

 ## About Me
 I believe in a world where opportunities are equal, dreams are boundless, and success is driven by determination, hard work, and talent—not defined by gender.
+And that technology should be accessible to everyone, regardless of their background.
+That's why I'm committed to empowering women and underrepresented groups to pursue careers in tech.
 Growing up in Ghana, I witnessed how access to technology could transform lives and empower communities.
 This ignited my passion for breaking barriers in tech and advocating for a more inclusive, diverse tech world.

 ## Technical Skills 🛠️
 - **Markup languages:** HTML, CSS